YairMassri/web1100_final-exam/README.md

 Stateless authentication:
 https://scotch.io/tutorials/the-ins-and-outs-of-token-based-authentication

-Rest of the day, if there's any time left, is codewars problems.
+Rest of the day we go through a guided practice exercise which will provide an introduction to nodeJS, npm, and a quick survey of tooling.
+We build a hello world server using express and see how easy sessions are to implement using express-session middleware.
+We follow Randy's express sessions primer.

 ##Day 8:
-These lectures will be a guided practice exercise which will provide an introduction to nodeJS, npm, and a quick survey of tooling.
+Assessment, based on test1.md.
 Afterwards, we will do a cumulative programming and theory assessment.

+##Day 9:
+We discuss the Javascript [use strict](https://teamtreehouse.com/library/the-javascript-use-strict-statement-2) statement.
+We then move on to following along with the treehouse [Express Basics](https://teamtreehouse.com/library/install-expressjs) course.

-#Days 9-11:
+#Days 10-11:

 We discuss the cross-origin limitation of AJAX and introduce the concept of JSONP (JSON with padding) as outlined in here http://stackoverflow.com/questions/3839966/can-anyone-explain-what-jsonp-is-in-layman-terms